bareboat-necessities/bbn-wave-period-esp32/README.md

 ## TODO

 * Tilt compensation.
 No magnetometer needed as we only need vertical projection of acceleation.
-Mahony algorithm using accel and gyro (without mag) should be enough.
-Existing github MahonyAHRS implementations need to be modified to take delta_t in update(), instead of assuming fixed sample frequency in integration.
+Mahony algorithm using accel and gyro (without mag) is enough.
+Test implemented quaternion rotation for esimating vertical acceleration
 * Rolling min/max algorithm with window
 of about three wave periods samples to produce wave height measurement
 Algorithm: https://github.com/lemire/runningmaxmin